Friday, April 11, 2014

 Preheat oven to 350F and grease a loaf pan.
 Brown the butter (great tutorial here).
 Pour into a separate bowl to avoid burning and set aside to cool.
 In a large bowl, combine the flour, baking soda, baking powder, cinnamon and salt.
 Whisk well and then add the brown sugar, whisking again.
 In a separate medium bowl, whisk the eggs.
-Then add the mashed bananas, sour cream, maple syrup, whiskey and vanilla.
+Then add the mashed bananas, sour cream, whiskey and vanilla and cooled butter.
 Mix well.
 Fold the wet ingredients into the dry until everything is just combined and then fold in 3/4 cup of the nuts, being careful not to over mix.
 Spread into prepared loaf pan, sprinkle the top with remaining 1/4 cup nuts, and (depending on your oven) bake about 45-60 minutes, or until a tester inserted into the center comes out clean.
 Cool in the loaf pan for 20 minutes and then turn out onto a rack to cool completely.
 Bonus points: serve with bourbon-spiked whipped cream!

 P.S.
 Do you guys get these daily Notes From The Universe emails?
 They are wonderful.
 Case in point: